dmitrysmagin/dmenu/readme.txt

         }

 Once you select this MenuItem in Dmenu, it will display a list of themes available and allow you to switch the theme.
+The theme preview shown in the theme selection screen is theme.png in the root of the theme folder.
+If the preview is not found, it will default to the notfound.png found in the resources folder.

 *******************************************************************************
 A word of caution, this will update main.cfg with the new theme name you have